Things From the 90s That Would Make Life Better Today

 The Old, the Odd, and the Annoying: Why Getting Old Sucks

 • You’re old, but not old old.
-Some people look at you normally, but young people start to look at you like “Oh, you’re 40.”
+Some people look at you normally, but young people start to look at you like“Oh, you’re 40.”
+And let me tell you, that look makes you want to hide in your own skin.

 • You think you still look like a 30 year old.
 Spoiler alert: You don’t.